Memory development: Central executive

-Phonological Loop
+Phonological loop

 Evidence indicates linear increases in performance from age 4 years through to adolescence.
 Prior to about 7 years of age, serial recall performance is mediated by the phonological store which is one of two components of the phonological loop.
 Preschool aged children do not use a subvocal rehearsal strategy to maintain decaying phonological representations in the store but instead they identify visual features of pictures in order to remember them.
 This is evident first by watching children for overt sign of rehearsal (for example lip movement) and second if the child is given nameable pictures, there are no differences in retrieval found for long versus short words.
 At the age of seven, children begin to use a subvocal rehearsal process to maximize retention in the phonological store.
 As development continues, nonauditory memory material is recoded into a phonological code suitable for the phonological loop when possible.

-Visuospatial Sketchpad
+Visuospatial sketchpad

 Younger children (under the age of 5) may be more dependent than older children or adults on using the visuospatial sketchpad to support immediate memory for visual material.
-Older children adopt a strategy of verbally recoding pictures where possible and also use the phonological loop to mediate performance of the “visual” memory task.
+Older children adopt a strategy of verbally recoding pictures where possible and also use the phonological loop to mediate performance of the "visual" memory task.
 Between the ages of 5 and 11, visual memory span increases substantially and it is at this point when adult levels of performance are reached.

-Episodic Buffer
+Episodic buffer

-The episodic buffer is something that was added to Baddeley’ s working model in memory in the year 2000.
+The episodic buffer is something that was added to Baddeley' s working model in memory in the year 2000.
 It is believed to act as a connector of various sources within the memory process.
 The episodic buffer is a developing concept that is being researched and refined.

-In his initial paper, Baddeley detailed what he believes to be the biological functioning, location, and purpose of the episodic buffer.
+In his initial paper, Professor of Psychology Alan Baddeley detailed what he believes to be the biological functioning, location, and purpose of the episodic buffer.
 The purpose of the episodic buffer is to serve as a bridge between both Working memory and Long-Term-Memory, specifically Episodic Memory.
 It is believed to be more temporary in its storage capabilities, but nonetheless helps form new information and lasting memory.
 Since it combines several elements of memory, one could in theory say it is a distributed system.
 The limits of its abilities in storage have yet to be determined.
 Other issues include identifying the differences between the Episodic Buffer and Episodic Memory, as well as showing how important and essential the Episodic Buffer is to the Working Model of Memory.